How sand fly mating habits are helping tackle tropical disease in £2.5 million project

 The tropical disease Leishmaniasis is being tackled by catching female sand flies who carry the parasite that causes the disease.

-Scientists led by Dr Orin Courtenay of Warwick University and Professor Gordon Hamilton of Lancaster University, developed the concept as part of a £2.5M project funded by The Wellcome Trust and published in PLOS Neglected Tropical Diseases.
+Scientists led by Professors Orin Courtenay of Warwick University and Gordon Hamilton of Lancaster University, developed the concept as part of a £2.5M project funded by The Wellcome Trust and published in PLOS Neglected Tropical Diseases.

-Globally over 350 million people are at risk of infection from Leishmaniasis, with up to 300,000 new cases annually, and approximately 4,500 deaths each year in Brazil alone.
+Globally over 350 million people are at risk of infection from Leishmaniasis, with an estimated 300,000 cases annually, and approximately 4,500 deaths each year in Brazil alone.
 Children under the age of 15 are disproportionately affected.

-In Latin America, Europe, North Africa and parts of central and East Asia, the Leishmania parasite is transmitted from infected dogs by sand flies when they bite people.
 Visceral Leishmaniasis, affects the internal organs and is fatal if untreated as there is no human vaccine for the disease.
+In Latin America, Europe, and parts of central and East Asia, the Leishmaniasis parasite is transmitted from infected dogs by sand flies when they bite people.

-In Brazil, dogs are euthanized if they are found to be infected, but this has little effect on the number of human cases.
-Insecticide-impregnated dog collars can be used to protect dogs but these are too expensive for many people and like dog culling, protective coverage is patchy.
+In Brazil, dogs are euthanized if they are found to be infected, but which has not impacted on controlling transmission.
+Insecticide-impregnated dog collars is an alternative to protect the dogs but these are too expensive for many people and protective coverage is patchy.

+The beneficial effects of this "lure-and-kill" method reduced female sand flies by 49% compared with 43% for the insecticide-collar only.

+The method works as the male sand fly vector produces a pheromone that attracts blood-seek females to mating aggregations.
+We developed a synthetic copy of the pheromone which was put into slow-release dispensers and co-located with pyrethroid insecticide outside resident houses, which kill the parasite transmitting vectors.

 Professor Hamilton said: "We wanted to develop a less costly method to trap large amounts of sand flies to reduce the number of infected dogs which in turn act as a source of infection for people."